mrjgreen/db-sync/README.md

 Sync every column from the table `web.customers` but do not use the `notes` or `info` fields when calculating the hash:

- > Note:

-    * inconsistencies in excluded fields will not be detected
-    * in the event of a hash inconsistency in fields which are included, the excluded fields will still be copied to the target host
+ > Inconsistencies in excluded fields will not be detected.
+In the event of a hash inconsistency in fields which are included, the excluded fields will still be copied to the target host.

- > This is especially useful for tables with long text fields that don't change after initial insert, or which are associated with an `on update CURRENT_TIMESTAMP` field.
+   This is especially useful for tables with long text fields that don't change after initial insert, or which are associated with an `on update CURRENT_TIMESTAMP` field.
 For large tables this can offer a big performance boost.

 ~~~~